2023 Most Popular Fine & Studio Arts Bachelor's Degree Schools in the Great Lakes Region

 On average, Fine Arts graduates from UW - Madison take out $19,782 in student loans while working on their Bachelor's Degree.

-Ball State University did quite well in this year’s ranking of the most popular places for fine and studio arts students to get a bachelor’s degree.
-It came in at #8 on the list.
-Ball State is a very large public school located in the city of Muncie.
+Ball State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree fine and studio arts programs.
+Ball State is a very large public school located in the small city of Muncie.

 Of the 72 students majoring in Fine Arts at Ball State, 15% are male and 85% are female.